Canon SX530 vs Pentax Q

 It is notable that the SX530 offers wifi support, while the Pentax Q does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the SX530 and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the Pentax Q have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the SX530 was followed by the Canon SX540.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the SX530 and Pentax Q can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Pentax Q Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX530 and the Pentax Q?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.